Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Improved Bounds on Uniform Quasi-Wideness

 Every vertex $z$ with $a\coloneqq\abs{\{v_1,\ldots, v_n\}\cap N(z)}<2k$ can play the role of $w$ for at most ${a \choose 2}\cdot {n-a \choose k-2} \leq {2k-1\choose 2}{n-2 \choose k-2}\in \Oof(n^{k-2})$ tuples.
 Denote by $x$ the number of small degree vertices.

 Then it must hold that

-from which we conclude that $x\geq c\cdot n^2$ for some fixed constant $0<c<1$ and all $n>n_1$ for sufficiently large $n_1$ (choose $\epsilon=1/2$ and $n_1$ large enough such that we can apply \sref{Lemma}{lem:diversity}).
+from which we conclude that $x\geq c\cdot n^2$ for some fixed constant $0<c<1$ and all $n>n_1$ for sufficiently large $n_1$ (choose $\epsilon=1/2$ and $n_1$ large enough such that we can apply \cref{lem:diversity}).
 Without loss of generality we may assume that all small degree vertices induce distinct neighbourhoods on~$A$ (realising one neighbourhood twice does not help to realise more types).
-Now, for sufficiently large $n$ we have a contradiction to \sref{Lemma}{lem:diversity}.
+Now, for sufficiently large $n$ we have a contradiction to \cref{lem:diversity}.